jonaspleyer/cellular_raza/cellular_raza-core-proc-macro/README.md

 # cellular_raza core-derive
-This crate extends the core crate with derive macros.
+This crate extends the core crate with proc-macros.